vincent-hanlon/InvertypeR/README.md

 The `haploid_prior` argument is there for chrX and chrY in human males (or more generally, the sex chromosomes of the heterogametic sex), or for all chromosomes if the Strand-seq libraries are from haploid cells.
 In the fully haploid cells case, the arguments `chromosomes` and `haploid_chromosomes` should both be a list of all chromosomes of interest for inversion genotyping.

-### Blacklist
+### Hard masked regions / blacklist

 Some regions of the genome tend to have poor-quality Strand-seq data.
 The most problematic are things like reference assembly collapses, where only 1 copy of a region is present in the reference but several copies of the region are present in the physical genome.
 Depending on where the additional copies are located, the reads in the 1 reference copy map in unexpected directions.
 Such regions should be provided to InvertypeR as a BED file.

 For GRCh38 in humans, the file blacklist.GRCh38.humans.bed is an appropriate choice.
-For other species, it would be best to make a blacklist based on read depth (see the sup mat of the [InvertypeR paper](doi.org/10.1186/s12864-021-07892-9)) or based on the orientation of reads in Strand-seq libraries in many individuals.
+For other species, it would be best to make a hard mask file based on read depth (see the sup mat of the [InvertypeR paper](doi.org/10.1186/s12864-021-07892-9)) or based on the orientation of reads in Strand-seq libraries in many individuals.

 ## Installing and running InvertypeR